 Since this training is not "live," it does not qualify for CME through the American Academy of Family Physicians (AAFP).

-In addition to the above, you can also download the one page Death Certificate Completion Guide from Public Health - Dayton & Montgomery County Vital Statistics by clicking this link
+In addition, you can also download the one-page Death Certificate Completion Guide (PDF) from Public Health - Dayton & Montgomery County Vital Statistics

 Thank you so much for your time and participation, this is important information that will contribute to accurate death certificate completion, especially as they relate to disaster situations, and help shape national training on this topic.